Scuba Gear

 I also purchased a Deep Sea Supply

-Bungee Mount for the Suunto Vytec DS from Scubaroo Diving Supply .
+Bungee Mount for the Suunto Vytec DS from Scubaroo Diving Supply.

-option, I've never actually used them.
+option, I never actually used them.

 Instead, I started out with a Waterborne Scuba Safety

-Strap on the recommendation of Peter Fear at The Scuba Doctor , in Rye Victoria.
+Strap on the recommendation of Peter Fear at The Scuba Doctor, in Rye Victoria.
 This patented

 product, is made from thin but rugged, open weave